 Vehicle-centric systems assist in the control of a vehicle's behaviour, such as braking or steering.
-This category contains all safety-critical systems, such as electronic braking systems (EBS) and X-By-Wire [10].
+This category contains all safety-critical systems, such as electronic braking systems and X-By-Wire [10].
 These systems have stringent safety and reliability requirements since they directly or indirectly affect vehicle behaviour.

-In the case of a component failure in one of those systems, (safety) critical functionality must continue to operate.
+In the case of a component failure in one of those systems, safety critical functionality must continue to operate.
 One way to ensure continued operation is to downgrade a system configuration to a fail-safe state while disabling non-critical functionality [37].
 For example, critical functionality, such as a vehicle dynamics controller, can be degraded to a less sophisticated version, whereas climate control can be disabled.
-In this context, adaptation can be viewed as an error handling technique.
+In this context, adaptation can be viewed as an error handling mechanism.

 All component variants should exist at design time to ensure validity and safety of overall system behaviour.
 Adaptation should then choose a suitable configuration at runtime.
 Since components can have different importance levels the decision process may need to take their priorities into account, i.e., the adaptation of the vehicle dynamics controller should be performed before disabling the climate control.

-Adaptation timeliness is also important since adaptations should be executed quickly to ensure the safe operation of the application, e.g., disabling climate control in a besteffort time bound.
-Safety-critical applications may even require adaptation to be performed in hard real-time bounds, e.g., downgrading the vehicle dynamics controller within milli-seconds.
+Adaptation timeliness is also important since adaptations should execute quickly to ensure the safe application operation, e.g., disabling climate control in a best-effort time bound.
+Safety-critical applications may even require adaptation within hard real-time bounds, e.g., downgrading the vehicle dynamics controller within milli-seconds.